 J1 is the mean Fisher information at set size 1, which determines the precision κ, and the α parameter controls the steepness of decline in Fisher information as the set size increases.
 The relationship between κ and J is J=κI1κI0κ.
 There is no analytic solution to compute κ directly from J, thus we computed multiple Js from a fine grid of κs and interpolate the κ at given J. The Fisher information Ji at each trial is drawn from a Gamma distribution with the mean of Jn and scale of τ.
 For computational reason, instead of integrating across the Gamma distribution, we draw the Ji values from the 1000-quantiles of the Gamma distribution to simulate the integration.

 The VP-binding model incorporated the assumption that participants used the location to retrieve the correct item, and the resource does not only affect the precision of the retrieved feature but also the precision of location information of all array items, and thereby the probability of retrieving the correct item, given the target's location.
 We assumed that the resources allocated to the binding between an item and its location is tied to the resources allocated to the memory item.
-The Fisher information of binding is the Fisher information of the memory item, multiplied with the scaling parameter β, and the precision of binding κb is derived from β×.
+The Fisher information of binding is the Fisher information of the memory item, multiplied with a scaling parameter β, and the precision of binding κbn is derived from β×Jn.
 The probability of retrieving the ith item is defined as